Northport, New York: Growth, change, and shipbuilding

 In the early 19th century, Great Cow Harbor was still a rural farming community.
 By the 1830s, the village contained only eight dwellings.
 But a new industry of shipbuilding brought rapid change and growth.
 The village shifted away from its farming roots as shipbuilding became the community's primary industry.
 By 1837, the village was being referred to as Northport.

 The 1860 census listed Northport's population at 1,016.
-By 1874, it had become the most flourishing village on Suffolk County's north shore, with three ship yards, five sets of marine railways, two hotels, and at least six general stores.
+By 1874, it had become the most flourishing village on Long Island's North Shore, with three ship yards, five sets of marine railways, two hotels, and at least six general stores.

 Northport's shipbuilding boom lasted fifty years, but waned at the end of the century as steel-hulled ships began replacing the wooden vessels produced in the village.

 Railroads and trolleys

 On April 25, 1868, the Long Island Rail Road opened a station within the village of Northport.
 This was an essential transportation link for the village, especially for the growing commuter population.
 However, just a few years later the LIRR decided to move the Northport station to a new location in Larkfield to facilitate further railway extension to Port Jefferson.
 The new railway station located on Larkfield Road was opened on January 13, 1873, and retained the station name of Northport.

 To avoid confusion with the former station located in the village of Northport, train conductors would refer to the station in Larkfield as "East of Northport" because the station was located east of the Northport railway junction which directed trains north to the station located in the village.
 Despite the fact that Larkfield was primarily south of Northport, the area became known thereafter as East Northport.
 The original rail spur to Northport was afterwards known as the Northport Branch.
 After the old village station closed in 1899, Northport decided to build a 2.5 mi trolley line to take commuters between Main Street and the new Northport station located in Larkfield.
 The new commuter trolley opened in mid-April 1902.
-The trolley would eventually become obsolete with the increasing popularity of the automobile, and the trolley made its last scheduled commuter run on August 19, 1924.
+The increasing usage of the automobile led the trolley to make its last scheduled commuter run on August 19, 1924.